AliNisarAhmed/my-notes/Algorithms-DataStructures/Big O.md

 ###### Use cases

 DFS-In-order for Binary Search Tree results in an ordered, sorted list of values.
-DFS-Pre-order results in the lis tof values being in the same order as the tree, meaning, from the values array we can easily re-create the whole array.
+DFS-Pre-order results in the list of values being in the same order as the tree, meaning, from the values array we can easily re-create the whole array.
 Hence, pre-order results in easy storage and re-creation of that tree.

 ### Binary Heap

+- A Binary Tree where
+  - every number is either less than the root i.e. root is the largest element (called max heaps)
+  - every nunmber is greater than the root i.e. root is the smallest element (called min heaps)

 A binary heap is defined as a binary tree with two additional constraints: